What is Glycolic Acid?

 Research has shown that Glycolic Acid is good for attracting water into the skin and is therefore beneficial for strengthening the skin barrier.
 It helps increase ceramides - the lipids and fatty acids that make up the barrier function.

 Stimulates cell renewal

-Promotes the skin's cell renewal process to improve firmness and smoothing fine lines.
-Glycolic Acid also stimulates fibroblasts which promotes collagen production.
+Glycolic Acid promotes the skin's cell renewal process to improve firmness and smoothing fine lines.
+It also stimulates fibroblasts which promotes collagen production.
 This ensures skin feels firmer and fights against the visible signs of ageing by plumping the appearance of skin.

 Why We Use Glycolic Acid

 “We chose Glycolic Acid in our professional peeling services as we knew that it was effective in treating most skin types and an array of skin concerns.
 We didn’t want our peel to have downtime for the customer and therefore it is suitable for the first step into resurfacing professional treatments.
-I love how active this ingredient feels on the skin without being uncomfortable.
-Your skin not only feels much better after just one treatment, but visible improvements can be seen immediately.”
+It will leave your skin not only feeling much better after just one treatment, but you will see visible improvements immediately too.”

 - Shelley Martin, Co-Founder & New Product Development Lead

 Glycolic Acid Skincare Products

 Glycolic Acid is used in our range of Glycolic peeling services.
 It is used alongside other powerful acids including Lactic Acid, Salicylic Acid, and Fruit Enzymes.
 These professional peels will help treat acne and breakouts by unclogging pores and will plump fine lines and wrinkles to reveal new, more radiant skin.
 Your skin will also be left feeling firmer and more hydrated.

 Find your local facialist for a bespoke consultation via the link below